 Silly me.
 I must have misread the label on the strawberry plants I bought last month.
 I thought I was buying a variety called Ozark Beauty.
-Instead, I must have bought some called ANT FOOD, by mistake.
+Instead, I must have bought some called Ant Food, by mistake.

-Good thing there’s a strawberry farm in nearby Cabot, Arkansas, that grows lusciously sweet fruit, red-ripe to the core, with effective ant-repellant measures in place.
+Good thing there’s a strawberry farm in nearby Cabot, Arkansas, that grows lusciously sweet fruit, scarlet to the core, with effective ant-repellant measures in place.
 I can’t take another year of insipid, store-bought strawberry jam.

 The two buckets of berries I bought Thursday afternoon yielded a dozen 1/2-pint jars of jam by 2:30 a.m.
 Friday.
 It’s the most alchemical trick I know, turning fruit, sugar, and a little freshly-squeezed lemon juice into bottled bliss, a taste of spring that can be enjoyed long after strawberry season is over.
 I’m tempted to make the 20-mile drive again this week to buy another bucketful.
 Winter can be interminably long.